jhdz99/mnist-cnn-optimization/README.md

 A deep learning project focused on building and optimizing a Convolutional Neural Network (CNN) for handwritten digit classification on the MNIST dataset using TensorFlow and Keras.

-## Project Overview
+## Project Description

-This project demonstrates the full workflow of:
+This project demonstrates the design, training, and optimization of a **Convolutional Neural Network (CNN)** for handwritten digit classification using the **MNIST dataset**.

+The goal was to improve performance over a baseline CNN by experimenting with network architecture and training strategies.
+The optimized model incorporates deeper convolutional layers, batch normalization, dropout regularization, and adaptive learning rate scheduling.

+To better understand model behavior, the project includes visualizations of:

+- Training and validation learning curves
-- Building a baseline CNN for image classification
+- Confusion matrix for classification performance
-- Improving performance through architecture and hyperparameter optimization
-- Evaluating model performance with classification metrics and confusion matrices
+- Sample digit predictions
-- Visualizing training curves and intermediate layer activations for model diagnosis
+- Intermediate CNN layer activations

-The optimized CNN achieved approximately **99%+ test accuracy** on MNIST.
+These visualizations help diagnose overfitting, evaluate model accuracy, and interpret how convolutional layers extract features from handwritten digits.

+The optimized model achieves **~99% classification accuracy on the MNIST test dataset**, demonstrating the effectiveness of architecture tuning and training optimization.

+This project showcases practical skills in **deep learning model development, performance optimization, and ML visualization using Python and TensorFlow.**

 ## Tech Stack